marko0205/p2psudoku/README.md

 The interface SudokuGameImpInterface contains the following methods:

-- **generateNewSudoku**: allows the peers to generate & join in a new challenge
+- **generateNewSudoku**: allows the peers to generate & join a new challenge
 - **syncGameList**: commit the list of active challenges into the DHT
 - **addToPlayerList**: allow the peers to login, choosing a nickname
 - **findPlayer**: check if a nickname is available